-What to draw?
-Is one supposed to think about what has the best chance of selling?
+What am I to draw?
+Am I supposed to think about what has the best chance of selling?
 In my opinion the answer is no.

-Whatever my subject is, I have to be passionate in wanting to draw it…rather than, say, wondering if there could be potential buyers for such a piece.
+Whatever the subject is, I am passionate in wanting to draw it.
+That is more important than wondering if there are potential buyers for such a piece.

-I like to build up atmospheres and recreate situations where I found myself very happy.
+I like to build up atmospheres and recreate situations where I found myself in a happy state of mind.
 This means I am most often drawing about my travels.

-…”Composition”.
-I enjoy the contrast between ugliness and beauty.
+“Composition” is another drawing which explores the tension between ugliness and beauty.
 Besides, which is which?
 Ugliness has its own beauty.

-I mentioned at the end of my page “Failures!” that I had watched the film “Hitchcock” today.
-In that film, Anthony Hopkins as Alfred Hitchcock, says at the very end “But you know as they say in Hollywood: ‘You’re only as good as your last picture.’
+I mentioned at the conclusion of my page “Failures!” that I had watched the film “Hitchcock”.
+In that film, the actor Anthony Hopkins who plays Alfred Hitchcock, says at the very end “But you know as they say in Hollywood: ‘You’re only as good as your last picture.’
 So, now, if you’ll excuse me, I must toddle off to begin the exhaustive search for my next project.”